John W. Teeter Jr.

 J.D. + M.A. in English Literature and Language

-The program is designed to immerse students in ethical, inclusive and responsible representation in literature and language.
+The joint degree program is designed to immerse students in ethical, inclusive and responsible representation in literature and language.
 Students develop narrative skills in print and digital platforms and are invited to hone these through the programs.

 Discover J.D.
 Special Programs